MikeGawi/ePiframe_plugin/docs/SETUP.md

 * Add a short, one sentence, clear description what it does and put this data in the plugin class as well
 * What external API's/sites/modules/projects it uses and if they have limitations or price
 * Include a detailed installation instruction, what needs to be installed and configured
-* Add plugin details in this table and create a pull request- it will appear on this site
+* Add plugin details in [this table](https://github.com/MikeGawi/ePiframe-plugin#plugins-list) and create a pull request

 ## Additional hints